iterative/dvc.org/content/docs/use-cases/data-registries.md

 [versioning of data and model files](/doc/use-cases/data-and-model-files-versioning), with commands such as `dvc add`.
 With the aim to enable reusability of these
 <abbr>data artifacts</abbr> between different projects, DVC also provides
 commands like `dvc import` and `dvc get`.
-This means that you projects can depend on data from other DVC repositories, **similar to a package management systems for data science**.
+This means that your projects can depend on data from other DVC repositories, **similar to a package management systems for data science**.